opentext-idol/idol-rich-media-tutorials/tutorials/showcase/face-recognition/README.md

 - [`SampleInterval`](https://www.microfocus.com/documentation/idol/IDOL_24_2/MediaServer_24.2_Documentation/Help/index.html#Configuration/Analysis/Face/SampleInterval.htm): How many frames per second do you really need to track faces in with Face Detection?
 5 or 10 fps is typically good enough to track faces at walking speed.
 Don't waste time processing more frames than you need.
 - [`NumParallel`](https://www.microfocus.com/documentation/idol/IDOL_24_2/MediaServer_24.2_Documentation/Help/index.html#Configuration/Analysis/Face/NumParallel.htm): If you have additional processing capacity, you can use this parameter to process video frames in parallel for Face Detection.
-    > A similar parameter exists for Face Recognition but Face Detection is typically the bottleneck.
+    > NOTE: A similar parameter exists for Face Recognition but Face Detection is typically the bottleneck.
 - [`Input`](https://www.microfocus.com/documentation/idol/IDOL_24_2/MediaServer_24.2_Documentation/Help/index.html#Configuration/Analysis/FaceRecognize/Input.htm): How many frames from a tracked face do you really need to pass on to Face Recognition for good results?
 If you use `ResultWithSource` as input for Face Recognition only one frame will be used for that recognition analysis.
 This is typically sufficient for good performance as this frame will be automatically selected from the face track as the one containing a face that is "best" for recognition, *i.e.* one that is turned most towards the camera.
 Adding more recognition attempts for the tracked face by instead using `DataWithSource` or `SegmentedResultWithSource` may provide improved recognition results but will significantly take longer.
 - [`GPUNumParallel`](https://www.microfocus.com/documentation/idol/IDOL_24_2/MediaServer_24.2_Documentation/Help/index.html#Configuration/Analysis/FaceRecognize/GPUNumParallel.htm): Configure GPU acceleration.
 Although Face Detection does not benefit from this, Face Recognition will.
 Using a GPU might allow you to run recognition on many frames with a detected face, *i.e.* you could use `DataWithSource` or `SegmentedResultWithSource` as input.